Dario Guerrero: Family and Film

-Born in Mexico State, in central Mexico, Guerrero arrived in California shortly after his second birthday with his parents.
+Born in Estado de Mexico, in central Mexico, Guerrero arrived in California shortly after his second birthday with his parents.

 After several relocations throughout the Los Angeles area, Guerrero’s family settled in Long Beach.
 He says that during his younger years he was an outstanding student.

 “I thank God that I even found school easy,” he jested.